amyxiong04/Wordle-ft.-Cat-Friend/README.md

 # Wordle

-This Java application has the functionality to run a word game called Wordle.
+This Java application has the runs a word game called Wordle.
 The aim is to guess a five-letter word in six attempts.
 Each box can hold one letter, and so you guess at the correct word by typing in a five-letter word and hitting 'Enter.'
 To guide you towards the target word, each time you guess, certain letters will be highlighted.